 For more information on Montessori teacher certification please go to the American Montessori Society (AMS) website by clicking here.

-Michelle Herringer, DMS co-director, has a passion for education which stems from her passion for learning.
-She is an AMS Montessori Certified teacher, has a Masters degree in reading instruction, holds a Colorado Teaching License (for which she received the Linda Ekman Simmons Award of Excellence for Outstanding Post Baccalaureate Student in Teacher Education), and has attended training for dyslexia instruction (80 hours Orton Gillingham based Sounds in Syllables).
+Michelle Herringer, shares the position of co-director with the school’s founder, Mary Polino.
+She has a passion for education which stems from her passion for learning.
+She is an AMS Montessori Certified teacher, has a Masters degree in reading instruction, holds a Colorado Teaching License (for which she received the Linda Ekman Simmons Award of Excellence for Outstanding Post Baccalaureate Student in Teacher Education), and is a Sounds in Syllables dyslexia teacher.
 Prior to becoming the director of Durango Montessori, she taught at DMS for four years.
 Additionally, she was a teacher in the public schools, at a community college, and at a nature education non-profit organization.
-In total, Ms. Michelle has been teaching for over 13 years.
-In addition to her many years of teaching experience, Ms. Michelle has also served on multiple boards, and has administrative experience including staff hiring, supervision, scheduling, training, grant writing, and volunteer organization and recruitment.
+In total, Ms. Michelle has been in the field of education for over 19 years.
+In addition to her years of teaching experience, Ms. Michelle has served on multiple boards, and has administrative experience including staff hiring, supervision, scheduling, training, grant writing, and volunteer organization and recruitment.

 Michelle moved to Durango in 1994 where she met her husband Will, and together they grew into a family with their daughter Isabelle, who graduated from Durango Montessori.
 How does Michelle feel about being the director and a parent of a graduate of Durango Montessori?
 “I have an immense amount of gratitude for our school; it gave my daughter a place to truly enjoy her learning experience, enhancing her intellectual curiosity; it gave Will and I a place to entrust our daughter’s education to, and I have been provided with an outlet to creatively play a role in the education of children, in a manner that is respectful of children and their families.”
 Contact Michelle: firstname.lastname@example.org